 - Allow squash to cool and then proceed to peel it.

-- While you can use any variety of apple in this salad, green apples pair best with butternut squash.
+- Apples: While you can use any variety of apple in this salad, green apples pair best with butternut squash.
 And, specifically tart Granny Smith apples add the best layer of flavor!

-- When roasting the squash cubes, make sure you do not overcrowd the pan or the squash will steam instead of roast.
+- Roasting squash: When roasting the squash cubes, make sure you do not overcrowd the pan or the squash will steam instead of roast.
 If necessary, use two baking sheets and rotate the pans from top to bottom halfway through roasting.

 - You can roast the squash a day in advance and then reheat it when ready to serve.
 To make the squash in advance, follow the directions in the recipe, making sure to roast the squash until just slightly al dente, about 18-20 minutes.
 When ready to serve, roast the squash for 12-15 minutes, or until fork tender and heated through, adding the cranberries to the pan during the last 5 minutes.